-So the day after we headed out on our journey Mercury decided to go retrograde.
-I knew it was coming but because I am chronically optimistic and desperate to get out of Vegas I went anyway.
+So the day after I headed out on my return journey to California, and just in time for my birthday, Mercury decided to go retrograde.
+I knew it was coming but because I am chronically optimistic and was desperate to get out of Vegas I went anyway.

-I was following behind in the van (in case you haven’t figured that out yet) while the Uhaul truck was pulling the house.
+I was following behind the house in a van while the Uhaul truck was pulling the house.
 Along a tiny road in Napa Valley lined with grape vines a tire suddenly came flying at me out of nowhere.
-Not just the tire but the big heavy rim as well.
+Not just the tire but the big heavy metal rim as well.
 I thought, nah, that didn’t just come flying off of my very expensive brand new trailer supporting the tiny house I just spent a month building?
 I hit the breaks and it missed me and so did the cars behind me.
 It then flew across into oncoming traffic and managed to miss 2 more cars before it flew off into grape vines.

 I spent 45 minutes on the phone trying to figure out how to get a 7 thousand pound tiny house towed.
 No luck.

 Turns out a Les Schwaub was only a couple miles away so we drove ever so slowly with hazard blinkers on listing heavily to the right as I prayed that the whole house didn’t just decide to lay down in the middle of the highway.

 Here is the skid mark the flying tire made on the side of the house:

 Here is the very damaged axle and missing wheel.

 I spent a few hours hiking through vineyards hunting for the missing tire and finally found it.

 Les Schwaub refused to work on it, it was too much of a mess.
 I couldn’t really see any remedy to this whole mess so it was a moment of surrender.
 After a couple hours of tears and a mini nervous break down.
 This is the whole reason I spent so much money on a new custom made trailer in the first place.
 So this kind of thing wouldn’t happen!!
 Mercury didn’t care.